-This Appointed Actuary's report under Section 78 of the Insurance (Prudential Supervision) Act 2010 (IPSA) is prepared in respect of the financial statements of Momentum Life Limited (Momentum) for the year ended 30 June 2021.
+This Appointed Actuary's report under Section 78 of the Insurance (Prudential Supervision) Act 2010 (IPSA) is prepared in respect of the consolidated financial statements of Momentum Life Limited (Momentum Life) and its subsidiaries Momentum Administration Pty Limited and Momentum Life Services Limited (collectively, the Momentum Group) for the year ended 30 June 2022.

-I have undertaken a review of the actuarial information (as defined in section 77(4) of IPSA) contained in, and used in the preparation of, the financial statements of Momentum (the Financial Statements) as required under section 77(1) of IPSA.
+I have undertaken a review of the actuarial information (as defined in section 77(4) of IPSA) contained in, and used in the preparation of, the financial statements of the Momentum Group (the Financial Statements) as required under section 77(1) of IPSA.

-My review has been carried out in accordance with the Solvency Standard for Life Insurance Businesses 2014 issued by the Reserve Bank of New Zealand (the Solvency Standard), which is the solvency standard applicable to Momentum under section 55 of IPSA, and with the New Zealand Society of Actuaries' Professional Standards.
+My review has been carried out in accordance with the Solvency Standard for Life Insurance Businesses 2014 issued by the Reserve Bank of New Zealand (the Solvency Standard), which is the solvency standard applicable to Momentum Life under section 55 of IPSA, and with the New Zealand Society of Actuaries' Professional Standards.